 In addition, the RNA-based SureSeq Myeloid Fusion Panel enables detection of 30 common fusions and novel fusion partners for key myeloid cancer genes.

-Overall, the promising beta test results with the SureSeq Myeloid MRD panel led us to consider implementing this panel for MRD analysis in our ongoing and future clinical trials.
-The detection of variants with the SureSeq Myeloid MRD panel was fully concordant with our laboratory developed test, generating no false positive calls.
+The detection of variants with the SureSeq Myeloid MRD panel was fully concordant with our own test, generating no false positive calls.
 Importantly, several additional clinically relevant variants, including challenging ones such as FLT3-ITD were reliably detected.
 The high coverage uniformity and low background noise result in the high sensitivity of this panel, enabling the detection of variants down to 0.05% VAF for key genes implicated in AML.
-The streamlined workflow minimises hands-on time.
+The streamlined workflow minimizes hands-on time.

 Dr. Klaus H. Metzeler, MD

 Professor of Translational Hematology, Dept. of Hematology, Cell Therapy, Hemostaseology and Infectious Diseases, University of Leipzig, Germany